He Won’t Stop Pursuing Me: 8 Real Reasons and What to Do

 How to stop a man from pursuing you?
 Here are eight things to do-

-If you have a good relationship with the guy, talking to him and explaining why he needs to stop pursuing you might be useful.
+If you have a good relationship with the guy, it might be useful to talk to him and explain why he needs to stop pursuing you.
 Openly communicate how he is making you feel and try to understand where he is coming from.

 Be kind but direct in your conversation, and tell him his behavior is unacceptable.
 He must understand he needs to respect your wishes, and he should stop pursuing you.